 Some scholarships offered through this program are need-based.
 In order to be considered for need-based scholarships, you must complete a FAFSA each year.
 Please refer to http://www.sfa.ufl.edu/applying/how-to-apply for instructions on how to file a FAFSA.

 Scholarships are awarded the following academic year from the date of your application.
 Each year the application opens in October and closes in December.
 January through March the applications are reviewed by Engineering Departments.
 Their selections are made by the end of the Spring Semester.
 Those selections are then reviewed by the Office of Student Affairs over the Summer Semester.
 Students are then notified of their selection before the start of the Fall Semester.
-Pending an enrollment verification, the final processing and disbursement of the awards/funds occurs during the first two weeks of the Fall Semester.
+Pending an enrollment verification, the final processing and disbursement of the awards/funds occurs during the first three weeks of the Fall Semester.

 Submitting the HWCOE Undergraduate Scholarship Application will make you eligible for all of the scholarships listed below except for the scholarships for which you do not meet the specified requirements.

 Submitting this application will make you eligible for scholarships offered to undergraduate students by the Herbert Wertheim College of Engineering for the 2023-2024 Academic Year.